Global CucinaGlobal Cucina

 • Adjust the salt according to the salt content of the preserves.

-May every bite be a tribute to authentic flavors, and may your table reflect the respectful simplicity of Italian cuisine.
+May every bite be a tribute to authentic flavors, and may your table reflect the respectful simplicity of Italian cuisine, just like this humble yet delicious pizza marinara.

 Ago Tanfossi signatureAgo Tanfossi signature